 What could I have done differently?

-I suppose I could have obtained more specific instructions on exactly where to walk, but being an actual hiking trail, you usually expect it to lead you where you’re meant to go, right?
+I suppose I could have obtained more specific instructions on exactly where to walk to reach The Subway, but being an actual hiking trail, you usually expect it to lead you where you’re meant to go, right?

 In retrospect, I wish I’d done the Angel’s Landing trail instead (or in addition).
 It’s the quintessential Zion hike and I totally missed out on it!